FezzedOne/xWEdit/README.md

 * Place tiles in mid-air, with no need for block adjacency! *Requires* [xSB-2](https://github.com/FezzedOne/xSB-2) xClient in single-player, and *both* xClient and xServer in multiplayer.
 * Support for the tile collision modifiers added in the xSB-2 and [OpenStarbound](https://github.com/OpenStarbound/OpenStarbound) clients.
 Tools that support these modifiers will say so in the `/debug` interface (which also tells you how to switch the modifier).
 In multiplayer, this also *requires* an xServer or OpenStarbound server.
+* When using xSB-2 xClient, objects copied into WEdit blueprints now correctly save their orientation.
+This feature is client-sided and can be used on any Starbound server.

 ## Wiki